European Parliamentary Elections

 The National Election Commission will register the list that meets the legal requirements no later than 4 days after the submission.

-The National Election Commission will refuse to register the candidate or remove them from the list if they have been registered as a candidate in another European Union member state or if they are not eligible to vote according to the competent authorities in their country of citizenship.
+The National Election Commission will refuse to register the candidate or remove him / her from the list if the / she has been registered as a candidate in another European Union member state or if he / she is not eligible to vote according to the competent authorities in his / her country of citizenship.

 A registered list is disqualified if: